Ebenezer Baldwin: History

-The pastorate of Mr. Baldwin covered those exciting years in the national history that preceded and marked the commencement of the American Revolution.
+The pastorate of Mr. Baldwin covered those years in the national history that preceded and marked the commencement of the American Revolution.
 At that day no class of citizens was more conspicuous for patriotism than the Congregational clergy of New England, and among them Mr. Baldwin was noted for his zeal and signal ability.
 Almost all the writing for the public prints at that time was done by the clergy.
 In 1774 Mr. Baldwin prepared and published a spirited address to the people of the western part of the colony to arouse them to a sense of the danger in which their liberties were involved.
 In November, 1775, on the day set apart for Thanksgiving in the Colony of Connecticut, at a period which he regarded as the most calamitous the British colonies ever beheld, he preached a sermon designed to wake up the spirits of the people in the important struggle in which they were engaged.
 So excellent, encouraging, and appropriate was this sermon, that it was called for and printed at the expense of a leading member of the Episcopal Church.
 A copy is preserved in the archives of the New York Historical Society.
 Mr. Baldwin, with other ministers of the Association, arranged a series of circular fasts in the churches of Fairfield County in the spring of 1776 on "account of the threatening aspect of public affairs."

 Mr. Baldwin's brother Simeon and James Kent, afterward Chancellor Kent of New York, and author of Kent's Commentaries, were members of a class of young men who studied under the direction of Mr. Baldwin while pastor of this church.
 Chancellor Kent, in a Phi Beta Kappa oration given at Yale in 1831, paid a tribute to the memory of Baldwin.
 Speaking of the tutors in that college, he said: